 C5: Ability to apply the necessary organisational and cultural skills for living and working abroad.

 Skills C1 and C3 are introduced in lectures and developed through classes and through seminars.
-Gallery visits form a crucial element in the development of C1, through dialogue among students and with staff in front of particular artefacts, often after preparation in class.
 Guidance on skills C1, C2, C3 and C4 is given in teaching, in supervision of essays, and to a limited extent in School Handbooks.
 The strategy ensures that, having acquired a basic command of the range of skills, students exercise these skills in the more specialised courses.

 A member of staff gives students choosing an Art History capstone module formal guidance on the development, research and writing of specialist studies in the form of written instruction and in presentations.